Deizu/getdataproj/CodeBook.md

 #### Variable name transformation

 The variable names for these datasets are provided in a standalone file (*/UCI HAR Dataset/features.txt*) and are read into R using <code>read.table()</code>.
 In order to provide more user-friendly variable names, the originals are processed using <code>gsub()</code> to remove punctuation and expand abbreviations into full words separated by periods and simultaneously drop capital letters by ignoring case during replacment.
-While the run_analysis.R script performs these operations in a vectorized fashion, the following example illustrates the process for a single variable (#1 from the list above).
+While the <code>run_analysis.R</code> script performs these operations in a vectorized fashion, the following example illustrates the process for a single variable (#1 from the list above).

 **Original**: tBodyAcc-mean()-X